 When it comes to being successful on my team, I think this role is open to so much diversity.
 I’m trying to narrow down any specific skills, but I think anyone who is ambitious, independent, takes ownership with what they produce, and is curious will succeed here.
 Curiosity is a huge asset — someone who is open to learning and diving deep into what they don’t yet understand, eager to keep growing, and tech-curious.
 A big part of what we do involves us keeping our finger on the pulse of tech and data innovation, so we can confidently discuss, debate, or write about it.
 This means feeding ourselves with the right tech news content.

-AB: I’d love to know more about the modernization team.
+AB: I’d love to know more about the Industry Solutions Team.
 What’s your role and your day-to-day like?